-- Decreased the general wage growth assumption from 3.25% to 3.00%; - Decreased salary increase assumptions; and - Updated the post-retirement mortality tables to variants of the RP-2014 table.
+- Decreased the general inflation assumption from 2.75% to 2.50%; - Decreased the nominal investment return assumption from 7.50% to 7.00%; - Decreased the general wage growth assumption from 3.25% to 3.00%; - Decreased salary increase assumptions; and - Updated the post-retirement mortality tables to variants of the RP-2014 table.
 For the improvement scale, update to the ultimate rates of the MP-2016 projection scale.

-Additionally, the municipal bond index rate, based on fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index" (3.56% at June 30, 2017) was applied to all periods of projected benefit payments to determine the total pension liability instead of the plan's assumed investment rate of return of 4.0%.
+Additionally, the municipal bond index rate, based on fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index" (3.56% at June 30, 2017) was applied to all periods of projected benefit payments to determine the total pension liability instead of the plan's assumed investment rate of return of 2.85%.

-There were no changes in actuarial methods or assumptions reflected in the calculation of the net pension liability (asset) of the plans as of the June 30, 2016 measurement date compared to the June 30, 2015 measurement date except for the changes in assumptions for the RIJRFT plan due to use of the municipal bond index rate of 2.85% instead of the plan's assumed investment rate of return of 4.0%.
+There were no changes in actuarial methods or assumptions reflected in the calculation of the net pension liability (asset) of the plans as of the June 30, 2016 measurement date compared to the June 30, 2015 measurement date except for the changes in assumptions for the RIJRFT plan due to use of the municipal bond index rate of 2.85% instead of the plan's assumed investment rate of return of 3.8%.